Child safety on Roblox: Sexual predation

-Sexual exploitation of children on Roblox has been used to justify and promote the short-selling of Roblox Corporation's stock by organizations such as The Bear Cave (which compiled a list of 16 arrests and indictments since 2020 among other instances of sexual abuse) and the investment firm Hindenburg Research.
+Sexual exploitation of minors on Roblox has been used to justify and promote the short-selling of Roblox Corporation's stock by organizations such as The Bear Cave (which compiled a list of 16 arrests and indictments since 2020 among other instances of sexual abuse) and the investment firm Hindenburg Research.
 Roblox has rejected claims made by these organizations, alleging that they were highlighting rare instances and that their promotion only served to further an agenda of causing others to sell stock.
 In March 2025, Roblox CEO David Baszucki said in response to concerns over child safety, "if you're not comfortable, don't let your kids be on Roblox".
 He stated in July 2025 that Roblox could serve as an effective online dating platform and that it could help lonely people meet in real life.
 The video game magazine PC Gamer described these statements as "tone-deaf".
+In November 2025 on the New York Times-affiliated podcast Hard Fork, Baszucki was asked his thoughts on "the problem of predators on Roblox," responding, "We think of it not necessarily just as a problem, but an opportunity as well."

+In September 2025, Núcleo Jornalismo launched an investigation into Roblox content aimed at children in Brazil with the support of academics and researchers from various universities in São Paulo.
+They found that there was a significant amount of sexual content involving minors simulating explicit acts on the platform in order to obtain Robux.
+Núcleo journalists claimed that much of the platform is supported by microtransactions and uses methods to make minors addicted to online purchases to a certain extent, which can be used to abuse them.

+In February 2026, the Boston FBI warned parents about an increase in online extremists targeting children via online games.
+The FBI disclosed that there are thousands of known cases nation-wide in which minors are victimized by online groups including 764 and others, whose ideology is known as "nihilistic violent extremism."
+Parents were advised that games like Roblox, Minecraft, and Call of Duty were being used by perpetrators to initiate contact with minors before switching to other platforms where extreme exploitation can take place.

+In May 2026, child safety organizations Fairplay and the National Center on Sexual Exploitation filed a complaint against Roblox with the Federal Trade Commission (FTC).
+The request for investigation argues that by misrepresenting safety features and collecting data on young users, Roblox may have violated FTC laws regarding deceptive acts and child privacy.
+Roblox has disputed the claims.